kayleyseow/Ultimate-Tic-Tac-Toe/README.md

 <br>  [ ] yes
 <br>  [ ] no, jump ship to messenger
 <br>  ~~[ ] no, I prefer wechat~~
-### Here is a compilation of editors we are okay with.
+### Here is a compilation of editors we are okay with
 Name | VS Code | Atom | Other
 -----|---------|------|-------
 Vincent | eh, sure I guess... | yes | have used sublime text and notepad ++ before.